Centre for the Advanced Study of the Arab World: Objectives

-Masters and Doctoral Programmes
+Master's and doctoral programmes

-CASAW offers a number of 2 year Masters and 4 year PhD awards.
+CASAW offers a number of 2 year Master's and 4-year PhD awards.
 Regardless of the end qualification, all students who do not yet have Arabic expertise undertake a specially designed, intensive, one-year course in Arabic language ab initio at the University of Edinburgh.
 This consists of a full academic year at the University of Edinburgh, followed by four months of language training in an Arab World university in order to develop Arabic language ability.
 During this time, students undertake qualitative, quantitative, and area-specific advanced research methods at the University of Edinburgh.

-Masters students continue intensive Arabic tuition in their second year, and undertake additional modules at their host institution, as well as beginning dissertations.
+Master's students continue intensive Arabic tuition in their second year, and undertake additional modules at their host institution, as well as beginning dissertations.

 PhD students are placed in the institution most appropriate for the supervision of their specific project, yet also benefit from some cross-institutional supervision.
 During the remaining 3 years of their course, PhD candidates continue to receive language tuition and are expected to conduct 12 months of fieldwork in the Arab World.